-AB Bank Limited introduces a SME loan scheme, namely ABBL Sathi Loan, which is such a loan facility of maximum BDT 5,00,00,000 for meeting regular and additional requirements of your business to grow more.
+AB Bank Limited introduces a SME loan scheme namely, ABBL Sathi Loan, which is such a loan facility of maximum BDT 5,00,00,000 amount of credit for meeting regular and additional requirements of your business to grow more.
+This attractive EMI repayment based loan tenor of maximum five years, is a good choice for small and medium-sized businesses.

 It's a Term loan for CNG Refueling conversion/ Light Engineering/ project finance (package deal including non-funded).